ivanwang123/dummy-api/README.md

 # Dummy API 🎲

-All your dummy-data needs in one API
+All your dummy data needs in one API

 Base URL: https://needrandom.netlify.app/api